 Don’t just take our word for it: As Consumer Reports states, “Our latest tests again confirmed that higher thread count doesn’t guarantee better sheets.”
 Therefore, be wary anytime you see a thread count above 400.
 Most experts would recommend not even worrying about thread count at all.

 But Material Makes a Difference

 Cotton is lauded as one of the most durable and breathable materials for bedding.
 All Parachute bedding is made from the finest long-staple Egyptian cotton, combed with precision to remove all impurities, and dyed naturally in a process that surpasses the highest safety and environmental protection standards.

 It’s not just the material you have to consider — how it’s woven makes a difference, too.
 Our favorite varieties are percale and sateen.

 A percale weave is most easily comparable to the perfect white button-down: crisp, clean and gets better with time.
 It’s stonewashed for ultimate comfort and will only become softer as it’s laundered.
 Percale’s tightly woven weave – accomplished in a one-thread-over-one-under fashion – gives the fabric a matte finish.
 It’s ultra-breathable, too, making percale, especially forgiving throughout balmy summer nights.

 If you’re looking for a more lustrous experience, sateen is the best choice.
 Its unique weave of four-over-one-under yields a luxurious sheen and drape, coupled with the classic comfort and durability of high-quality cotton.
 Sateen is silky to the touch and smooth against your skin, ideally suited for year-round use.

 Mind The Environment — And Your Health — With Oeko-Tex Certification

-It’s important to make sure your bedding is made with the environment’s – and your own – best interests at mind.
+It’s important to make sure your bedding is made with the environment’s – and your own – best interests in mind.
 One way to do this is to look for Oeko-Tex certification.